jhzhang98/IQSRec/README.md

 Click "Run", you can get the result.
 ![Run](fig/run.jpg)
 ## FeedBack
 If you find any bugs or errors, please post to our issue page.
-Also for any enquire, you can drop an e-mail to us (<jh.zhang98@qq.com>).